 Klippel-Trénaunay-Weber Syndrome.
 This is a condition in which vascular malformations, varicosities, and phlebectasia cover an entire limb or other body area.
 There may be associated skeletal abnormalities including macrodactyly and syndactyly.
 A combination of port-wine stain and vascular malformations may be present from birth.
 The osteohypertrophy develops during the first several years of life.
-These figures are the front and back views of an infant who has the beginning of the angiomatous process.
+This figure is the back view of an adult who has the beginning of the angiomatous process.
 At this stage, the condition appears almost like a nevus flammeus.
 Over time, more massive vascularization and enlargement of the limb will develop.

 Article: Klippel-Trenaunay Syndrome